fastapi/fastapi/docs/en/docs/deployment/concepts.md

 ## Replication - Processes and Memory

-With a FastAPI application, using a server program like Uvicorn, running it once in **one process** can serve multiple clients concurrently.
+With a FastAPI application, using a server program like the `fastapi` command that runs Uvicorn, running it once in **one process** can serve multiple clients concurrently.

 But in many cases, you will want to run several worker processes at the same time.